guerilla7/CyberMoE/README.md

 - In CI or constrained environments, you can skip automatic LFS downloads by setting `GIT_LFS_SKIP_SMUDGE=1` and later fetch with `git lfs pull` when needed.
 - Ensure new large file types are added to `.gitattributes` if they fall outside existing patterns.

+## Troubleshooting

+- Streamlit shows old results or analytics
+    - Click “Restart Demo (retrain model)” in the sidebar to clear cached model and rerun training.
+    - Feedback analytics are cached with the file modification time; if you manually edit `data/feedback.jsonl`, click the “Rerun” button (top-right) in Streamlit.
+    - If a fine-tuned model is active, use “Clear Fine-Tuned” in the sidebar to revert to the base cached model.

+- Fine-tuned model not loading after restart
+    - Confirm `checkpoints/cybermoe_finetuned.pt` exists locally and is readable.
+    - If you just pulled from Git, ensure LFS pulled the binary instead of a pointer file: `git lfs pull`.

+- Feedback upload fails schema check
+    - The uploader expects line-delimited JSON (JSONL).
+Each line should be a JSON object with at least `user_input` (string) and `user_feedback` (boolean).
+Optional fields like `pred_label`/`correction` must be "Benign" or "Malicious" (or obvious equivalents like true/false/1/0).
+    - Replace mode is destructive and requires the confirmation checkbox.

+- Graphviz diagram not rendering
+    - The app uses `st.graphviz_chart`.
+The Python `graphviz` package is included, but some systems also need the Graphviz system binary.
+        - macOS: `brew install graphviz`
+        - Ubuntu/Debian: `sudo apt-get install graphviz`

+- Push to GitHub fails with >100MB file
+    - See “Large Files and Git LFS” above.
+Track the file with LFS or migrate history, then push.

+- GPU/CUDA not detected
+    - Make sure your PyTorch wheel matches your CUDA version and drivers.
+See SETUP_GUIDE for CUDA install and verification (`torch.cuda.is_available()`).

+- Streamlit port already in use
+    - Run on a different port: `streamlit run app.py --server.port=8502`